Home > Energy > Energy Guides > Who is my energy provider

 Just moved into your new place?
 Finding out who supplies your gas and electricity is one of those must-do tasks.
 Here's how to get the info you need:

 • Ask around — If you’re renting, ask your landlord, estate agent, or the previous owners.
-They’re likely to know who the current provider is.
+They’re likely to know who the current provider is, especially if you’re unsure how to set up or switch gas and electricity suppliers when renting.

 What happens with my final gas and electricity bill when I move?